uhSuiL/uhSuiL/README.md

 # HELP POOR L.😭😭😭
 Looking for
-- AI related Msc/PhD program
+- AI/DS/OR related Msc/PhD program
 - in 25fall/win/26summer
 - with no/few tuition fee.